weyoume/wenode/README.md

 # System Requirements

 For a full web node, you need at least 270GB of disk space available.
-Steemd uses a memory mapped file which currently holds 189GB of data and by default is set to use up to 215GB.
+Ezirad uses a memory mapped file which currently holds 189GB of data and by default is set to use up to 215GB.
 The block log of the blockchain itself is a little over 48GB.
 It's highly recommended to run eznode on a fast disk such as an SSD or by placing the shared memory files in a ramdisk and using the `--shared-file-dir=/path` command line option to specify where.
 At least 16GB of memory is required for a full web node.
 Seed nodes (p2p mode) can run with as little as 4GB of memory with a 24 GB state file.
 Any CPU with decent single core performance should be sufficient.
-Steemd is constantly growing.
+Ezirad is constantly growing.
 As of December 2017, these numbers were accurate, but you may find you need more disk space to run a full node.
-We are also constantly working on optimizing Steem's use of disk space.
+We are also constantly working on optimizing Ezira's use of disk space.

 On Linux use the following Virtual Memory configuration for the initial sync and subsequent replays.
 It is not needed for normal operation.